akruszewski/gibl/manuscript/chapter4.md

 (require "./main-helper.rkt")
 ```

-This will convert a string of format `ip:port` to `peer-info` structure:
+This will convert a string of format `IP:port` to `peer-info` structure:

 ```racket
 (define (string-to-peer-info s)